SokolovRV/java-telegrambot/.github/ISSUE_TEMPLATE/questions.md

 ---
 name: Questions
-about: Questions to developers
+about: Ask any questions, which are interested you
 title: ''
-labels: ''
+labels: question
 assignees: ''

 ---